Aun Pornmoniroth: Life and career

 Aun Pornmoniroth was born in 1965 in Cambodia's capital, Phnom Penh.
 An economist, he has served in the Ministry of Economy and Finance of Cambodia since 1994.
 His first post began in September 1993, as the assistant to Prime Minister Hun Sen until February 1994.
 In December 1998, he became Economic Adviser to the Prime Minister, with the rank of Secretary of State.
 On 6 February 1999, he was appointed as the Secretary-General of the Ministry of Economy and Finance.
 He is a member of the Board of Governors of the Royal School of Administration and the National Bank of Cambodia.

 In 2013, he was chosen to succeed outgoing finance minister Keat Chhon and assumed the office on 24 September 2013.
 Moniroth is also the Chairman of the Supreme National Economic Council (since September 2001).

-He has been mentioned as a potential candidate to be prime minister.
+In 2020, he was mentioned as a potential candidate to be prime minister, before the CPP eventually selected Hun Manet in December 2021.
+Prior to this, there were reportedly plans for Aun Pornmoniroth to be a transitional prime minister before eventually handing over to Hun Manet, similar to the role of Goh Chok Tong before handing over to Lee Hsien Loong.